zosthedev/Termux-wake-lock-Commands-Custom-Shell/README.md

 to disable termux-wake-lock

-Simple custom bash script that only works for termux.apk.
+Simple custom bash script that  works for termux.apk

+and any proot-distro.

 You can use this just shout me out for the idea of creating